bwayvs/Covid19_DataExploration/README.md

 # Covid-19 Data Exploration

-This project explores global Covid-19 data, focusing on percentage of infection, death and vaccinations per population, worldwide.
+This case study explores global Covid-19 data, focusing on percentage of infection, death and vaccinations per population, worldwide.
 This portion of the project is completed in MySQL.

 ## Sources